RuiSiang/PoW-Phalanx/README.md

 ## Prerequisites

-## Endpoints
+## Subscriptions

+Default endpoint: `http://localhost:6000?token=token-for-type`

 The following are implemented with standard socket.io protocol.
 Base url is designated as endpoint, and `message` as the event.
 Calls are standarized in the following format:

-Default endpoint: `http://localhost:6000?token=token-for-type`

 ```JSON
 {